rcalandrelli/HiCtool/tutorial/normalization-matrix-balancing.md

 - ``-c``: Path to the folder ``chromSizes`` with trailing slash at the end ``/``.
 - ``-b``: The bin size (resolution) for the analysis.
 - ``-s``: Species name.
-- ``--tab_sep``: 1 if the input matrix is in a tab separated format, 0 if it is in compressed format.
+- ``--tab_sep``: Set to 1 if the input matrix is in a tab separated format, 0 if it is in compressed format.
 - ``--chr_row``: Chromosome or chromosomes in the rows between square brackets, to select specific maps for extraction.
 - ``--chr_col``: Chromosome or chromosomes in the columns between square brackets, to select specific maps for extraction.
 - ``--data_type``: Data type to label your data, example: observed, normalized, etc.